 Statement of Commitment to Child Safety

+As an organisation we have adopted a zero-tolerance approach to behaviours that may compromise child safety.
 This Code of Conduct aims to protect children and reduce any opportunities for child abuse or harm to occur.
 It also assists in understanding how to avoid or better manage risky behaviours and situations.
 It is intended to complement child protection legislation, Department of Education policy, school policies and procedures and professional standards, codes or ethics as these apply to staff and other personnel.

-The Kids Unlimited Senior Management Team will support the implementation and monitoring of the Code of Conduct, and will plan, implement and monitor arrangements to provide inclusive, safe and orderly learning environments.
+The Kids Unlimited Senior Management Team will support implementation and monitoring of the Code of Conduct, and will plan, implement and monitor arrangements to provide inclusive, safe and orderly learning environments.
 The Kids Unlimited Senior Management Team will also provide information and support to enable the Code of Conduct to operate effectively.

 All staff, contractors, volunteers and any other member of Kids Unlimited involved in child-related work are required to comply with the Code of Conduct by observing expectations for appropriate behaviour below.
 The Code of Conduct applies in all learning situations, including lessons, events and in the use of digital technology and social media.